Attorney General James Announces Conviction of Former Nursing Home Employee for Raping a Resident Suffering from Dementia

 This matter was investigated by OAG's Medicaid Fraud Control Unit (MFCU).
 MFCU Detective Stacey DiSanto investigated the matter under the supervision of Deputy Chief, Commanding Officer William Falk.

-The case was presented to the jury by Special Assistant Attorney General William T. Gargan, MFCU Rochester Regional Office Director, with the assistance of Special Assistant Attorney General, under the supervision of MFCU Chief of Criminal Investigations Thom O’Hanlon.
+The case was presented to the jury by Special Assistant Attorney General William T. Gargan, MFCU Rochester Regional Office Director, under the supervision of MFCU Chief of Criminal Investigations Thom O’Hanlon.
 Senior Auditor-Investigator Kaitlynn Arias and MFCU Electronic Investigative Support Group member Randy Kent provided support to the trial team.
 MFCU is led by Director Amy Held and Assistant Deputy Attorney General Paul J. Mahoney.
 MFCU is a part of the Division for Criminal Justice, which is led by Chief Deputy Attorney General José Maldonado and overseen by First Deputy Attorney General Jennifer Levy.

 Reporting Medicaid Provider Fraud: MFCU defends the public by addressing Medicaid provider fraud and protecting nursing home residents from abuse and neglect.
 If an individual believes they have information about Medicaid provider fraud or about an incident of abuse or neglect of a nursing home resident, they can file a confidential complaint online on the OAG website or by calling the MFCU hotline at (800) 771-7755.
 If the situation is an emergency, they should call 911.